telerik/reporting-docs/knowledge-base/cannot-access-the-reporting-rest-service.md

 This will let you check requests to the Reporting REST service and whether the URLs are correct (if relative paths are resolved correctly).
 Relative paths may need adjustment depending on how the application is hosted.

-If the problem persists, record a log with **Fiddler Jam** while running the application and share the log as a link with us in a support ticket - see [First Steps with the Fiddler Jam Chrome Extension](https://docs.telerik.com/fiddler-jam/fj-extension/get-started-extension).
+If the problem persists, [record a SAZ file](https://docs.telerik.com/fiddler/save-and-load-traffic/tasks/createsaz) with [Fiddler](https://www.telerik.com/download/fiddler) while running the application and share the log as a link with us in a support ticket.

 To help troubleshoot the issue, you may also record a trace listener log: